webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/walks-the-wild-woods.md

+---
+aliases:
----,aliases:,- walks the wild woods,tags:,- Compendium/CSRD/en/Foci,---
+- walks the wild woods
+tags:
+- Compendium/CSRD/en/Foci
+---

 An adherent of nature magic who draws on the power and strength of trees.
  ### Intrusion